wbuchanan/brewscheme/about.md

 ```
 // Next build out the color database (which also creates color blind translations of the Stata named color styles)
-brewcolordb, ref
+brewcolordb, replace

 // If you also wanted to install all of the named colors available from the XKCD you can skip the step above and use:
-brewcolors xkcd, make install ref
+brewcolors xkcd, make install replace

 // If you've previously installed brewscheme, you'll also need to rebuild the look up data set used by brewscheme
 // to build the scheme files (the difference is that this file will now also include the color sight impairment simulation values)
 // You can also accomplish the step above this by passing the refresh option to brewscheme
-brewdb, ref
+brewdb, replace
 ```

-If you used the second option above `brewcolors xkcd, make install ref`, you should see something like:
+If you used the second option above `brewcolors xkcd, make install replace`, you should see something like:

 ![brewcolors Example 1.](http://wbuchanan.github.io/brewscheme/img/brewcolorsex1.png)